troubleshootingUpdated 2025

 Fix Missing Query Separator in 30 Seconds

 Your campaign URL is missing the ? before UTM parameters.
-GA4 isn't tracking anything.
+GA4 isn't tracking anything because browsers treat your UTMs as part of the URL path, not query data.

 Here's the 30-second fix.